ag-gr-hub/ag-gr-hub/README.md

 As a diligent and dedicated software developer, I bring expertise in:

 - Working with databases and crafting efficient data solutions.
-- Principles of mobile and desktop design.
+- Principles in mobile and desktop design.
 - Proficiency in various object-oriented programming languages.
 - Proficienct in various srcriptiong programming languages.
 - A track record of delivering projects within tight deadlines.